-The simplest way to avoid losing money in the stock market is to simply not own stocks.
-But stocks can be a profitable passive investment for busy investors who understand stock market losses, are aware of stock market cycles and have chosen how much stock market risk they want.
+The simplest and only sure way to avoid losing money in the stock market is to not own stocks.
+Stocks, however, can be a profitable passive investment for busy investors who understand stock market losses, are aware of stock market cycles and have chosen how much stock market risk they want.

 That’s what this post is about after being a stock market investor in the bear markets of 1987, 2000-2002, 2007-2009, and the bull markets in between.

 There are two types of stock market losses.
 One is a loss that’s reflected in your net worth, while the other is an official loss.
 Let me explain this first because before you can address how to avoid losing money in the stock market, you need to know what kind of loss you are committed to avoiding.